The Roanoke Outside Foundation has been working to support the outdoors for more than a decade and we need your help to take it to the next level.

 We’ve proved we’re an outdoor community.
 We’ve shown the value in promoting an area’s natural assets to those looking to relocate their businesses as well as people looking for active outdoor vacations.

 Our community has listened.
 They’ve jumped in feet first and have grown to be incredibly proud to live in Virginia’s Blue Ridge.
 Now is the time to capitalize on this regional pride – while everyone is eager to get out and explore more than ever before – and invest in the bigger picture.
-Let’s help our region come out on top of this global pandemic.

 What if we could build an in-river kayak park or bike park?